My shopping cart

 Your cart is currently empty.

-Continue ShoppingI am a Finnish-Canadian textile artist inspired by my family's immigration to Canada in the 1950s.
-While honoring this moment of history, I engage with my Scandinavian heritage by bringing it to the present via ethical foraging, plant-dyeing and handweaving.
-While ethically foraging in the urban and rural environments of my surroundings, I use plants, trees, mushrooms, and flowers to create plant-dyes.
-After dyeing fibres with these plant-dyes, I stitch and weave works of art, imbuing a sense of place into my materials and fostering connections with both the land and local communities via site-specific growing, foraging, and plant-dyeing workshops.
+Continue ShoppingI am a Settler Canadian textile artist inspired by my family's immigration to Canada in the 1950s.
+While honouring this moment of history, I engage with my Nordic heritage by bringing it to the present via ethical foraging, plant-dyeing and handweaving.
+While foraging in urban and rural environments, I use plants, trees, mushrooms, and flowers to create plant dyes.
+After dyeing fibres with these plant dyes, I stitch and weave works of art, imbuing a sense of place into my materials and fostering connections with the land and local communities via site-specific growing, foraging, and plant-dyeing workshops.

-I ignited my passion for foraged colour as an artist in residence in Iceland (2018) where I foraged locally-specific plants to dye, felt, and stitch works that visually and conceptually related to the land on which they were created.
-Additional artist residencies Finland, Toronto (2019), and Iceland (2021) allowed me to continue researching regional plant dyes and combine them in Raanu - style weavings.
-In 2020 I focused the research in Northern Ontario, foraging from spring through fall and documenting the gradation of seasonal colour from Kaministiquia to St. Joseph’s Island across the north shore of the Great Lakes.
+I re-ignited my passion for foraged colour as an artist in residence in Iceland (2018) where I foraged locally specific plants to dye, felt, and stitch works that visually and conceptually related to the land on which they were created.
+Additional artist residencies in Finland, Toronto (2019), Iceland (2021) and Scotland (2024) allowed me to continue researching regional plant dyes and combine them in Raanu - style weavings.
+Since 2020 I've focused the research in Northern Ontario, foraging from spring through fall and documenting the gradation of seasonal colour from Kaministiquia to St. Joseph’s Island across the north shore of the Great Lakes.